swup/swup/readme.md

 ```

 ### Scroll
-Swup has a built-in scroll control.
-Scroll to the anchor element in URL is also handled.
+Swup has a built-in scroll control, so scroll to top and to anchor element in URL (#some-element) is handled automatically.
 This feature can be turned off and you can use your own scroll based on the emitted events discussed in [events](#events) section.
 By default, the option is set to `true`.
 ```javascript
 scroll: true
 ```